ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/joule_setup.md

 - [BIOS update](https://software.intel.com/en-us/flashing-the-bios-on-joule)

-`Warning` Updating to the latest BIOS(1J2 or higher) may cause unexpected problem of `Intel® Joule™` with Ubuntu 16.04 LTS.
+**WARNING:** Updating to the latest BIOS(1J2 or higher) may cause unexpected problem of `Intel® Joule™` with Ubuntu 16.04 LTS.
 Please use only the recommended [BIOS version #193][bios-version-193].
 {: .notice--warning}

-`Warning` `Intel® Joule™` comes with `passive heatsink` in the package.
+**WARNING:** `Intel® Joule™` comes with `passive heatsink` in the package.
 It is recommended to use the heatsink.
 In order to operate Joule without the heatsink, please follow the extra [instruction](https://software.intel.com/en-us/node/721471)
 {: .notice--warning}

 [bios-version-193]: https://downloadmirror.intel.com/26206/eng/joule-firmware-2017-02-19-193-public.zip